Moths are vital to our entire ecosytem.

 Wingspan 44-56 mm

-The usual form in rural areas is all white peppered with black dots on both the wings and body.
-Black forms known as f. carbonaria were once dominant in industrial areas with high levels of pollution although their frequency has been steadily declining in recent years.
+The usual form in rural areas is all white, peppered with black dots on both the wings and body.
+In this form it appears in British gardens.
+However, black forms known as f. carbonaria were once dominant in industrial areas with high levels of pollution, although their frequency has been steadily declining in recent years.
 Intermediate forms known collectively as f. insularia are variable between the light and dark forms.

-The larvae can be seen between early July and late September before they overwinter as pupae just below the ground.
+The larvae appear between early July and late September before they overwinter as pupae just below the ground.